 Libertarians pick first female presidential nominee

-Newly minted Libertarian Party presidential nominee Jo Jorgensen is touting that she’s the “freedom candidate."
+Newly minted Libertarian Party presidential nominee Jo Jorgensen is touting that she’s the “freedom" candidate.

 “The choice isn't one or the other but the one that gives you the most freedom!
 Make the decision that benefits the most people and not some 'lesser evil,'” the Clemson University professor tweeted on Monday, two days after she was nominated by the Libertarian Party as their presidential standard-bearer in November’s general election.